-Horizon subscription licenses rely on an operational communication chain between the Horizon pod deployment, Horizon Cloud Connector, and the Horizon Cloud license service.
+The Horizon subscription license, also known as the Horizon Universal License, relies on an operational communication chain between the Horizon pod deployment, Horizon Cloud Connector, and the Horizon Cloud license service.
 The license service syncs with the Horizon pod every 24 hours.
-You can use the Horizon Cloud Administration Console to monitor the status of your subscription licenses and troubleshoot any sync problems that might arise.
+You can use the Horizon Universal Console to monitor the status of your subscription licenses and troubleshoot any sync problems that might arise.

 To notify you in the event of a sync failure, alert messages appear in several different areas of the console, as described in the following sections.

 The Dashboard page reports sync errors for subscription licenses, as follows:

 - The interactive Global Footprint map indicates that a pod is experiencing license sync failures when you hover over the pod icon on the map.

 - The Issues tab lists any errors associated with a subscription license sync.
 Click the Read more link in the issue item to go directly to VMware Knowledge Base (KB) article 79509.
 This KB article provides detailed guidelines on troubleshooting common errors that can cause the license sync to fail.

 The following screenshot shows an example of the Dashboard page reporting the status of a license sync failure.

 Subscription License Health Status on the Capacity Page

 You can view the status of a pod's subscription license on the pod's details page under.

 - On the pod's details page, view the health status of the Horizon subscription license under